carlosbarretoeng/DB1OsProblem/README.md

 # DB1Os

-This repository is destined to show a personal proposal to solve the "DB1 Operational System Problem" for application to the "PHP Plêno Developer" position.
+This repository is destined to show a personal proposal to solve the "DB1 Operational System Problem" for application to the "PHP Pleno Developer" position.
 The document with enunciates for development is [here](https://github.com/carlosbarretoeng/DB1OsProblem/blob/main/questions.pdf)

 ## 1. SQL Question.

 Using SQL-92 standard one of the possible answers is below.
 To remove the second 'sum' function it's possible to rename the first occurrence of that with a valid name like "numHours" and order by this alias.
-To keep the question text I choose this way to return the values most close as needed.
+To keep the question's text I choose this way to return the values most close as needed.

 ``` mysql
 select